 Have you ever needed to find criminal records?
 Was it an easy process?
-Was your search online or did you call the courthouse? was the information you recieved correct?
+Was your search online or did you call the courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks search for criminal records and backgrounds, and your account might help other people.

 Post A Comment

 Everyone knows that the FBI has a listing of the Top Ten Most Wanted Criminals.
 In Robertson County, the Robertson County Sheriff has a list of most wanted criminals, too.